-PLEASE VISIT AND LIKE OUR SINGLE PAYER FACEBOOK PAGE HERE.
+PLEASE VISIT AND LIKE OUR EXPANDED AND IMPROVED MEDICARE FOR ALL FACEBOOK PAGE HERE.
 IF YOU WANT TO BECOME ACTIVELY INVOLVED, JOIN OUR EMAIL LIST (IN THE RIGHT COLUMN).

 WHAT IS SINGLE PAYER AKA “MEDICARE FOR ALL”?